Pros and Cons of Banks Vs. Credit Unions

 A credit union is a financial institution owned by members with common interest.
 For example, teachers may decide to form a teacher's union or people from a common location may decide to form their own credit union.
 Credit unions are set up as nonprofit entities, meant to provide affordable financial services to their members.

 If you want to have a savings account that accrues more interest, then depositing your company's funds in a credit union is the best alternative when compared to banks.
 Credit unions often pay higher interest rates on all deposit accounts including savings accounts, checking accounts and money market accounts.

 Statistically, depositors generally earn a greater amount on their deposits from local community banks and credit unions.
 Traditional banks have never offered interest rates better than credit unions.
 In most cases, only online banks have rates that are at least comparable to rates offered by credit unions.

 As a business owner, it is always good to know that there are a variety of ways you can get loans to boost your business.
 However, it is not just about getting a loan, but also the amount you are likely to be charged in interest.
 In order to have a smooth operation for your business, identify lenders that charge the lowest interest rates on loans and lines of credit.
 You'll likely find that this does not include traditional banks.

 Mortgages, personal loans, business credit cards, business loans and business lines of credit given by credit unions are relatively cheaper compared to traditional banks.
 According to research, traditional banks charge rates that are a point or two higher compared to what's charged by credit unions.
 Thus, getting a mortgage or business loan from a credit union is cheaper than taking either from a bank.

-On the other hand, most transactions such as checks, withdrawals, and electronic transactions are also free of charge.
-Lastly, credit unions charge fewer fees on bounced check and overdraft fees.
-Generally, they do charge less on their daily transactions compared to banks.
+Additionally, most transactions such as checks, withdrawals, and electronic transactions are also free of charge.
+Lastly, credit unions charge fewer or smaller fees on bounced checks and overdrafts.
+Overall, they generally charge less on their daily transactions compared to banks.

-Lack of Access to Physical Locations
+Access to Physical Locations